 Stripe is located in the United States, United Kingdom, Ireland and Australia.
 If you’re looking for a payment gateway specifically created for developers, then Stripe is a great choice.
 Simple and easy copy and paste coding allow users to integrate attractive and user friendly shopping carts and checkouts that work seamlessly with existing websites.
 Use API’s like Java, Curl, Python, Ruby, PHP and more.
 Stripe is available for businesses based in the United States, United Kingdom, Canada, Australia,

-Square, is Utah based company that was the first to turn cell phones and tablets into point of sale registers.
-The small square has a phone jack that plugs into iOS and Android devices and allows merchants to accept credit and debit card payments.
-They also have the capabilities to take NFC payments like ApplePay and has issued a new square device that reads cards with chips.
+Square, They have the capabilities to take NFC payments like ApplePay and has issued a new square device that reads cards with chips.

-WePay is a payment gateway used by companies like Meetup, Freshbooks, GoFundMe and Constant Contact.
-The company was created primarily with developers of large scale platforms like crowdfunding businesses.
-They also help create a seamless and easy to use checkout experience for sites that are more complex than traditional online stores.
-It was originally created for multiple parties to come together and fund projects and trips, and it now helps startups, marketplaces and crowdfunding platforms run their business.
+WePay It was originally created for multiple parties to come together and fund projects and trips, and it now helps startups, marketplaces and crowdfunding platforms run their business.

 Worldpay one of the leading omni-channel and multi-currency payment processing companies in the world.
 They work with small businesses and multi-national corporations alike.
 Their website states they process approximately 31 million transactions on an average day and process around 42% of all UK transactions.
 They are primarily located in the UK, United States, India and Canada, but also have offices in Mexico, Japan, Sweden, Brazil, the Netherlands, Singapore and Argentina.

-Xsolla is a payment processing company used primarily for the video game industry.
-Their headquarters are located in California, but they also have staff in Russia, Ukraine, Kiev and Seoul.
-One of their payment system products, appropriately called “PayStation”, allows players to make in-game purchases.
+Xsolla One of their payment system products, appropriately called “PayStation”, allows players to make in-game purchases.
 Xsolla integrates over 700 payment systems from all over the world, including bitcoin, PayPal and Amazon Payments.

 These are the options which easily solve your doubt about, How to accept online payments.
 Choose the right online payment gateway for your business.